ajan890/Notes/LING 1/Week 1.md

 For example, "blobfish".<br>

 Other examples of derivations include "Shopaholic", a person who really likes shopping, and it is derived from "alcoholic". <br>
-* "Alcholic" can be meaningfully broken down into "alcohol" + "-ic". <br>
+* "Alcoholic" can be meaningfully broken down into "alcohol" + "-ic". <br>
 * However, "Shopaholic" inherits "-aholic" rather than "-ic".
 This interesting because "-aholic" does not mean anything by itself. <br>
 * The same goes with "Chocoholic", and "Workaholic" <br>
 * Native speakers just know that it sounds more correct to say "Shopaholic" rather than "Shopic". <br>